 Here is a list of restaurants to get you started.

-- Whole Hog Café – Not only does this place have the best pork sandwich you will ever eat, the food is super cheap, and you get a lot!
-The sweet barbeque sauce is amazing, and you can’t order without including their creamy potato salad.
+Not only does this place have the best pork sandwich you will ever eat, the food is super cheap, and you get a lot!
+The sweet barbecue sauce is amazing, and you can’t order without including their creamy potato salad.
 It is an absolute must!

-- Capital Bar & Grill – This venue is found in an elegant historic hotel.
+This venue is found in an elegant historic hotel.
 The place is immaculate, service is attentive and the food is delicious.
-The gumbo gets rave reviews, as it has big pieces of sausage, chicken and duck in it.
+The gumbo gets rave reviews, as it has big pieces of sausage, chicken, and duck in it.
 Their fried black-eyed peas are pretty addictive as well, and they offer a great draft beer selection.

-- Flying Saucer – There is a very good chance that your Little Rock movers have been to the Flying Saucer enough to recommend it.
+There is a very good chance that your Little Rock movers have been to the Flying Saucer enough to recommend it.
 This is a two-floor venue, with the bottom level offering a hipster vibe.
 They have a fantastic beer selection, and although technically a bar, they get mad props for their food.
-A few recommendations include their homemade pretzels, pizzas, hot wings and their German Plate that includes two different bratwursts, German potato salad and sauerkraut.
+A few recommendations include their homemade pretzels, pizzas, hot wings and their German Plate that includes two different bratwursts, German potato salad, and sauerkraut.